-Yet, from Clinton's nomination as the Secretary of State to Joe Biden and Bill Richardson (two other Democratic Presidential candidates) appointments as the Vice Presidential Nominee and Secretary of Commerce respectively, there is evidence in the public that supports the hypothesis that Obama's victory in the Democratic Presidential Primary did come at a heavy cost.
+Yet, from Clinton's nomination as the Secretary of State to the appointments of Joe Biden and Bill Richardson (two other Democratic Presidential candidates) as the Vice Presidential Nominee and Secretary of Commerce, respectively, there is evidence in the public that supports the hypothesis that Obama's victory in the Democratic Presidential Primary did come at a heavy cost.
 Many analysts were already casting doubt on Obama's ability to act independently as President, apart from his former rivals.
-All of these current events show that my theoretical model does have important real-life implications for Edwards, as well as other underdog candidates, in the 2008 Presidential Primary.
+All of these current events show that my theoretical model does have important real-life implications for Edwards, as well as other underdog candidates, in a winner-take-all competition.

 Aside from U.S. politics, my theoretical model also has ramifications for elections worldwide.
 One recent example is the 2008 Cypriot Presidential Election.
 There were three main candidates, Christofias of AKEL, Kasoulidis of DISY, and the incumbent Papdopoulos of the DIKO.
-These three candidates entered Election Day in a virtual tie and the final tally was 33.51 percent for Kasoulidis, 33.29 percent for Christofias, and 31.79 pecent for Papadopoulos.
+These three candidates entered Election Day in a virtual tie and the final vote tally was 33.51 percent for Kasoulidis, 33.29 percent for Christofias, and 31.79 pecent for Papadopoulos.
 According to Cypriot bylaws, a run-off election was called between the two top finishers.
-Although Papdopoulous was officially out of the race, his endorsement and supporters were widely coveted by both candidates in their run-off campaign.
-Major positions in the government were offered by both candidates, including the Minister of Foreign Affairs as well as the President of the House of Representatives, to the DIKO (AP, 2008).
-In subsequent campaign speeches, both of the candidates' positions moved closer to that of Papadopoulos which suggested that he still had a significant amount of bargaining power even though he was out of the race.
+Although Papdopoulous was officially out of the race, his endorsement and supporters were widely coveted by both candidates in their run-off campaign; major positions in the government were offered by both candidates, including the Minister of Foreign Affairs as well as the President of the House of Representatives, to the DIKO (AP, 2008).
+In subsequent campaign speeches, both of the candidates' positions moved closer to that of Papadopoulos.
 Eventually, with DIKO's endorsement, Christofias won the Presidency of Cyprus.
 However, analysts are already waiting for the campaign promises made to Papadopoulos to trickle out (Reuters, 2008).
 This is another real-life example that would follow the expected value/ negotiation power framework proposed in my theoretical model.